 However, rent reductions can affect the nominal base rent of a building which in turn can put the building at risk of losing its status as a premium or A-grade asset.

 Rent-free periods or reduced rent periods are an advantage for organisations who want to move before their lease has expired at their existing location, for example, due to rapid growth.

 This is helpful in that the organisation does not have to pay double rent until their previous lease has expired.

-It can also be negotiated so that organisations with seasonal income fluctuation can pay the rent at a reduced rate or waived altogether for the months where income is low, which returning to the regular rent amount for the other months.
+It can also be negotiated so that organisations with seasonal income fluctuation can pay the rent at a reduced rate or waived altogether for the months where income is low, while returning to the regular rent amount for the other months.

 Other incentives, including bathroom and lift lobby upgrades are slightly more passive than the incentives mentioned earlier.